Architecture of Africa: Grand Mosque of Bobo-Dioulasso

-At Bobo-Dioulasso, vertical buttresses minarets are a part of the mosques, flaring out and thickening of the buttresses at the base of these elements are still evident but disappearing due to reduced scale and changes in the climate.
+At the Grand Mosque of Bobo-Dioulasso, vertical buttresses minarets are a part of the mosques, flaring out and thickening of the buttresses at the base of these elements are still evident but disappearing due to reduced scale and changes in the climate.
 Projecting timbers and horizontal bracing are added due to the increased humidity of the southern savannah.
 There are parts of the classic mosque within the modern mosque that still remain.
 This can be seen in the enclosed prayer hall and interior courtyard.

 Mosquée de Kong [Mosque of Kong]

 Heavier buttressing is required in the Mosque of Kong because of more rain in the area.
 This area also sits closer to a rainforest, making wood a material that can be more easily accessed for reinforcement within the structure.
 Due to the generally wet climate, this mosque also requires more maintenance due to consistent erosion.

 Kawara Mosque

 One last example can be seen within the Kawara mosque.
 The Kawara lacks verticality or monumentality, but is clear in its three dimensions.